Nonequilibrium configuration interaction method for transport in correlated quantum systems: Introduction

 \section{Introduction}

-The description of correlated quantum many-body systems far from equilibrium remains one of the challenging problems in modern statistical mechanics, quantum field theory, nuclear, atomic, molecular and condensed matter physics.\cite{szymanska,berges-review,rammer-book} Most of theoretical approaches are based on Keldysh nonequilibrium Green's functions (NEGF) which enables perturbative treatment of nonequilibrium many-body systems.\cite{keldysh65,rammer-book} NEGF also allows systematic summation of specific classes of nonequilibrium diagrams, for example, random phase approximation\cite{PhysRevB.80.165305} or GW theory.\cite{thygesen07,PhysRevB.79.155110} Nonperturbative methods, such as, numerical renormalization group theory, are also available but often restricted to the oversimplified model systems.\cite{nrg12} In this paper we propose a new theoretical method -- nonequilibrium configuration interaction (NECI), which provides a nonperturbative treatment and, in principle, is able to achieve the exact solution of the nonequilibrium problem by representing the density matrix as a linear combination of nonequilibrium quasiparticle excitations above the vacuum state.
+The description of correlated quantum many-body systems far from equilibrium remains one of the challenging problems in modern statistical mechanics, quantum field theory, nuclear, atomic, molecular and condensed matter physics.\cite{szymanska,berges-review,rammer-book} Most of theoretical approaches are based on Keldysh nonequilibrium Green's functions (NEGF) which enables perturbative treatment of nonequilibrium many-body systems.\cite{keldysh65,rammer-book} NEGF also allows systematic summation of specific classes of nonequilibrium diagrams, for example, random phase approximation\cite{PhysRevB.80.165305} or GW theory.\cite{thygesen07} Nonperturbative methods, such as, numerical renormalization group theory, are also available but often restricted to the oversimplified model systems.\cite{nrg12} In this paper we propose a new theoretical method -- nonequilibrium configuration interaction (NECI) which, in principle, is able to achieve the exact solution of the nonequilibrium problem.
+The suggested approach is not based on the perturbative expansion in the interaction strength (electron-electron or electron-phonon) but provides an expansion of the nonequilibrium density matrix in terms of multi-quasiparticle and multi-phonon excitations over the reference state.
+Each term in such expansion includes an infinite series in the interaction strength and for this reason we consider our method as an nonperturbative one.

-Let us briefly explain the main ideas of our approach.
-We start from the superoperator representation of the master equation for the density matrix.~\cite{schmutz78,Harbola2008,prosen2010,Saptsov2012}.
-A summary of the superoperator formalism relevant to this work is provided in Appendix A, while a detailed discussion can be found elsewhere~\cite{schmutz78,dzhioev12}.
-In this representation nonequilibrium dynamics of many-body system is given by the Schr\"{o}dinger-like equation

-where $ |\rho(t) \rangle$ is the vector in Liouville-Fock space, which corresponds to the density matrix, and $L$ is the Liouville superoperator (Liouvillian).
-In this paper, we focus on the nonequilibrium steady-state density matrix, which is a solution of the equation